Multi-modal Data Spectrum: Multi-modal Datasets are Multi-dimensional: Limitations and Future Work

 Our analysis is constrained by the field's reliance on MCVQA benchmarks.
 This common practice often fails to test for true multi-modal understanding due to two prevalent failure modes (see \Cref{fig:evaluation_limitation}): text-based intra-modality dependencies, where models ignore the image for factual questions; and image-based intra-modality dependencies, where models select visually correlated answers while disregarding the actual question.

-To more holistically evaluate multi-modal capabilities, we propose two crucial future directions.
-First, we should progress towards open-ended answer generation and evaluation~\citep{rei2020comet, balepur2025these}.
+To more holistically evaluate multi-modal capabilities, we propose several crucial future directions.
+First, we should progress towards building benchmarks that focus on open-ended answer generation and evaluation~\citep{rei2020comet, balepur2025these}.
 Evaluating free-form responses presents significant challenges.
 The same meaning can be expressed in many ways, making automated evaluation difficult.
 This often requires human evaluation, which is slow and expensive.
-Therefore, we believe advancing these evaluation methods is a critical goal for reliably measuring multi-modal capabilities.
+We believe progress in this direction is essential for measuring the necessary multi-modal capabilities.

-Second, models must be equipped with the ability to abstain from answering when presented with ambiguous or irrelevant inputs~\citep{whitehead2022reliable, feng2024teaching, stengel2024lacie}.
-We conduct a preliminary experiment with OpenAI GPT-5 and Google Gemini 2.5 Pro, showing cases where the image or the question was irrelevant to the answer in \Cref{fig:evaluation_limitation}.
-Despite facilitating abstention by augmenting the instruction set with a ``None of the above'' option, this approach is largely insufficient to overcome the dependence on uni-modal dependencies for both GPT-5 and Gemini 2.5 Pro models.
+{Second, both benchmarks and models must support the ability to abstain from answering when presented with ambiguous inputs~\citep{whitehead2022reliable, feng2024teaching, stengel2024lacie}.} We conduct a preliminary experiment with OpenAI GPT-5 and Google Gemini 2.5 Pro, showing cases where the image or the question was irrelevant to the answer in \Cref{fig:evaluation_limitation}.
+Despite facilitating abstention by augmenting the instruction set with a ``None of the above'' option, this approach is largely insufficient to overcome the dependence on uni-modal dependencies for both the models.
 This highlights that models have a tendency to generate a plausible-sounding but incorrect response over acknowledging ambiguity or lack of information with confidence.
-An important direction for future research is to develop methods for meaningful abstention.
+Future work should prioritize methods to encourage meaningful abstention.